RedisLabs/redislabs-docs/content/kubernetes/release-notes/7-2-4-releases/_index.md

 #### OpenShift SCC

 Versions 6.4.2-6 and later include a new SCC (`redis-enterprise-scc-v2`) that you need to bind to your service account before upgrading.
 OpenShift clusters running version 6.2.12 or earlier upgrading to version 6.2.18 or later might get stuck if you skip this step.
-See [upgrade a Redis Enterprise cluster (REC)]({{<relref "/kubernetes/re-clusters/upgrade-redis-cluster#before-upgrading">}}) for expand.
+See [upgrade a Redis Enterprise cluster (REC)]({{<relref "/kubernetes/re-clusters/upgrade-redis-cluster#before-upgrading">}}) for instructions.

 ### Deprecations